 When content marketing first entered the scene, most b2b marketers were quick to jump on the bandwagon.
 Excited about the potential of taking more control of our own brand stories, we started writing and publishing like our lives depended on it.

-Fast forward a bit over a decade and the majority of b2b companies are sitting on vast libraries of content - and not all of it is still relevant, on brand, driving traffic or generating leads.
+Fast forward and the majority of b2b companies are sitting on vast libraries of content - and not all of it is still relevant, on brand, driving traffic or generating leads.
 It’s a common problem which is the result of a key missing element in our content strategies: a content governance plan.

 Now, we know that the idea of creating a content governance plan is about as exciting as sorting and folding socks on a Friday night, but hear us out!
 Content governance might not be sexy, but boy is it mighty.

 So, before we go any further — what exactly is a content governance plan?

 “The framework and processes your company uses to manage its content and determine how you create, publish, and maintain it.
 It defines priorities, provides guidelines, and assigns ownership to people within an organisation to execute your company’s content strategy.”